oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * add ru names support for blackbox search provider
 * add successfull indicators for absense in bad registries
 * add PersonName::matchFirstName method (is will check across all equal meaning names), implement instead of PersonName::getFirst() === $compare
+* if crowlings became a big problem - use real browsering like selenium server or some api based on it